knockout/knockout/documentation/plugins-mapping.md

 ### Working with JSON strings

-If your Ajax call returns a JSON string (and does not deserialize it into a JavaScript object), then you can use the functions `ko.mapping.fromJSON` and `ko.mapping.updateFromJSON` to create and update your view model instead.
+If your Ajax call returns a JSON string (and does not deserialize it into a JavaScript object), then you can use the function `ko.mapping.fromJSON` to create and update your view model instead.
 To unmap, you can use `ko.mapping.toJSON`.

 Apart from the fact that they work with JSON strings instead of JS objects these functions are completely identical to their `*JS` counterparts.

 ### Advanced usage

 Sometimes it may be necessary to have more control over how the mapping is performed.
 This is accomplished using *mapping options*.
 They can be specified during the `ko.mapping.fromJS` call.
-In subsequent `ko.mapping.updateFromJS` you don't need to specify them again.
+In subsequent calls you don't need to specify them again.

 Here a few situations in which you might want to use these mapping options.